Kaleab213/Gebata/README.md

 # Gebata
-An Ethiopian traditional game simulated by using computer graphics. built using pygame and has minmax algorithm as an AI agent to play the game.
+An Ethiopian traditional game simulated by using computer graphics. built using pygame and has minmax algorithm as an AI agent to play it.